-Ever since I politely vowed to never reveal my writing secrets publicly (only the habits of other, more famous writers), I was flooded with emails from blog readers who begged me to reconsider.
+Ever since I politely vowed to never reveal my writing secrets publicly, I was flooded with emails from blog readers who begged me to reconsider.
 Then, after reading Crush It! by Gary Vaynerchuk, I realized that sharing at least a few helpful pointers probably might turn out to be a good thing after all.

 Let’s go back to 1998 for a moment because this year was a major turning point in my writing career.
 By this time, I had been writing for quite a few years, and had just gotten one of my poems published officially that summer; The Tree of Life.

 I’m reminded of course of how teachers always made us write outlines before we actually started to write anything.
 Later, in my senior year of high school, my English teacher allowed us to ‘graduate’ into the more modern and refined methods of concept mapping, which today is known as mind mapping.

 I absolutely despised wasting precious and valuable time trying to conceptualize my ideas into a drawing instead of simply writing them down.
 To my high school English teacher, this was unacceptable.
 Whenever it was possible, I would write, sometimes for hours at a time, then draw a complicated, haphazard, almost incomprehensible concept map above the first line of my writing to give the illusion that I had followed his directions exactly.
 I often wonder who does this nowadays, relying on outlines, plans, and drawings?
 Certainly not me, my time is better spent writing, not wasting time pre-planning what I want to write.

 On a side note, I had a college English professor chastise me for using concept mapping instead of the older line-by-line outline, despite the fact that he was at least 20 years younger than my high school English teacher.
 So much for progress.